Physical Therapy Guide to Cerebral Palsy

-A child’s doctor may notice a delay in movement and refer the child to a physical therapist.
-If a child is seeing a PT but does not have a diagnosis, the PT may recommend that the parents contact their child’s pediatrician.
+A child's doctor may notice a delay in movement and refer the child to a physical therapist.
+If a child is seeing a physical therapist but does not have a diagnosis, the physical therapist may recommend that the parents contact their child's pediatrician.

-If CP is suspected, your child’s PT will conduct a medical history.
-They will ask questions about the mother’s pregnancy, the birth, and the general health of the child.
+If CP is suspected, your child's physical therapist will conduct a medical history.
+They will ask questions about the mother's pregnancy, the birth, and the general health of the child.
 They also will ask about your concerns.
-As part of a thorough evaluation, your PT will:
+As part of a thorough evaluation, your physical therapist will: